 We are driven by a common goal.
 Our differences unite us.

-There are three sections of interest within the Managers’ Association of Slovenia.
+There are two sections of interest within the Managers’ Association of Slovenia.

-- The Section of Female Managers: For the development of female management.
+- Female Managers' Section: For the development of female management.

-- The Section of Young Managers: For the development and recognition of young managers.
+- Young Managers' Section: For the development and recognition of young managers.

 Three key professional topics

 Every year the Managers’ Association of Slovenia focuses on three key professional topics that receive extra attention.
-In 2019 the strategic goals are: connecting and grouping, modern leadership and social progress and prosperity.
+In 2021 the strategic goals are: connecting and grouping, sustainable leadership and social progress and prosperity.

 By connecting and grouping we want to take manager-networking to the level where it helps them create new business, increases transfer of good practice and helps them solve challenges they are faced with.